 Absences Followed by Questions

 This one irks me on a cosmic level.
-When a student is absent, I’m perfectly find if they ask me questions before or after class or email me about what they missed.
+When a student is absent, I’m perfectly fine if they ask me questions before or after class or email me about what they missed.
 Sure, I’m annoyed that they missed my class which is the most important thing going on in their life, but I can make time if they do.
-It’s when they raise their hands, their eager little I-didn’t-come-to-class-for–eleven-days-and-now-I’m-confused little hands that I start begging an asteroid to smite my continent from the Earth.
+It’s when they raise their hands, their eager little I-didn’t-come-to-class-for-eleven-days-and-now-I’m-confused little hands that I start begging an asteroid to smite my continent from the Earth.
 This is, however, one of the annoying things that is really gratifying to resolve because the second one of my chronic absentees asks a question about what they missed while we’re in the middle of a new lesson, I stop, smile, and say “you would know if you came to class.”
 I’m an ice-cold motherfucker when I get stood up by my students.